-Shipments of DRAM chips used in mobile devices such as Apple (AAPL)’s iPhone are set to surge sevenfold by 2015 from 2011, according to IHS Inc.’s iSuppli, an Englewood, Colorado-based research company.
+Shipments of DRAM chips used in mobile devices such as Apple (AAPL:US)’s iPhone are set to surge sevenfold by 2015 from 2011, according to IHS Inc.’s iSuppli, an Englewood, Colorado-based research company.

 The mobile DRAM business is “the only thing worth buying” among Elpida’s assets, Amir Anvarzadeh, a Singapore-based manager for Asian equity sales at BGC Partners, said in a phone interview.